bright/new-www/content/blog/solving-problems-with-code-for-over-12-years-meet-agnieszka-–-senior-fullstack-developer.md

 [Substrate](/blog/5-benefits-of-substrate-blockchain/) is quite exciting because it has the potential to make blockchain more accessible.
 However in general I have mixed feelings about blockchain.
 It’s a young tech that gives many possibilities but unfortunately is often trivialized by identifying it with cryptocurrencies.

 <div class="image"><img src="/images/agnieszka_quote_crypto.png" alt="Agnieszka's quote on blockchain" title="undefined"  /> </div>

+For example, Web3 ideas are worth spreading.
+Yet in order to make them a reality, Web3 needs to become global.
+And it is really difficult when the public eye focuses on a completely different side of blockchain. **It’s just a shame that crypto is this global implementation of blockchain.
+Blockchain can do much more than crypto**.